luisgsilva950/research-python-benchmarks/README.md

 print("Squared numbers:", squares)
 ```

-## Results
+### Results

 ![Benchmark Image](python_cpu_bound_tasks.png)

 # Logging DEBUG Alternatives

-This README explores three different approaches for processing log messages in Python, aiming to understand their efficiency when the log level is disabled.
+This test explores three different approaches for processing log messages in Python, aiming to understand their efficiency when the log level is disabled.
 The three methods compared are:

 1. **F-String**
 2. **String Format**
 3. **Logging Library Parameters**

-## Objective

 The main objective is to determine the most efficient approach for handling log messages when the log level is disabled.
 In situations where the log level is set to a higher threshold (e.g., INFO, WARNING, ERROR), unnecessary processing of log entries at a lower level (e.g., DEBUG) can be a performance overhead.
 By identifying the most efficient method, developers can make informed decisions to optimize their logging practices.